 - Plasma and Recombinant Product Procurement - Australia's plasma product and recombinant product requirements through:

-- contracts for the provision of imported immunoglobulin (Ig), imported recombinant factors VIIa, VIII, IX, and XIII, and other imported plasma and recombinant products
+- the National Fractionation Agreement for Australia (NaFAA) and contracts for the provision of imported immunoglobulin (Ig), imported recombinant factors VIIa, VIII, IX, and XIII, and other imported plasma and recombinant products

 - Red Cell Diagnostic Products Procurement - Australia’s requirements for red cell diagnostic products.

 Since 2003 the NBA has undertaken periodic sample-based Goods Ordering and Receipt Verification (GORV) audits of the suppliers under national contracts administered by the agency.
 The audits are fundamental to the NBA’s national contract management role, and provide verification of supplier invoicing.

 During the GORV audit at the end of each quarter, the NBA asks relevant health providers to confirm orders and receipt of product from the health providers’ administrative records.